blork/SJOPaperboy/README.md

 SJOPaperboy
 ===========
-An easy to use library that lets you implement backgound updates in your app that run whenever the user enters or exits a specified location.
+An easy to use library that lets you implement background updates in your app that run whenever the user enters or exits a specified location.

 ![SJOPaperboyViewController](https://raw.github.com/blork/SJOPaperboy/master/screenshot.png)